connorswitala/Chemistry-Solver/README.md

 ## Sample Code

 Code is already setup to test the functionality of this repository.
 To check it out, [open minimize.cpp](./source/minimize.cpp).

+## Documentation

+There is scientific documentation on the formulation of the equations being used and in what functions they shopw up.
+It is written in Latex and can be found [here](./documents/EnergyMinimization.tex).